 - Are African American, Mexican American, or Native American

 Often, there are no symptoms as the kidney damage starts and slowly gets worse.
 Kidney damage can begin 5 to 10 years before symptoms start.

 People who have more severe and long-term (chronic) kidney disease may have symptoms such as:

-- Too much of this protein leaking is often a sign of kidney damage.
+- Too much albumin in the urine is often a sign of kidney damage.

 When kidney damage is caught in its early stages, it can be slowed with treatment.
 Once larger amounts of protein appear in the urine, kidney damage will slowly get worse.

-You can also slow kidney damage by controlling your blood sugar levels, which you can do by:
+You can also slow kidney damage by controlling your blood sugar level, which you can do by:

 Diabetic kidney disease is a major cause of sickness and death in people with diabetes.
 It can lead to the need for dialysis or a kidney transplant .

-Parving H, Mauer M, Fioretto P, Rossing P, Ritz E. Diabetic Nephropathy.
-In: Taal MW, Chertow GM, Marsden PA, Skorecki K, Yu ASL, Brenner BM, eds.
+Parving H, Mauer M, Fioretto P, et al. Diabetic nephropathy.
+In: Taal MW, Chertow GM, Marsden PA, et al., eds.
 Brenner and Rector's The Kidney.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 38.
+Philadelphia, PA: Saunders Elsevier; 2011:chap 38.